 Rates appear to be going down forever.
 There is no end to how low they can go, is there?
 Of course there is.
 And I find consumers have gotten used to not only low rates, but the fact that they will keep dropping.
 So they procrastinate and put off refinancing because rates will be lower tomorrow.
 But they may not.
-Rates can only go so low, we are at the lowest point for rates in our country.
+Rates can only go so low.
+We are at the lowest point for rates in our country.
 But the weak economy not only produces low rates, it produces doubt and fear.

-Below is an email I sent a client who has a 6% rate currently, but wants to wait to refinance because he is sure rates are going lower.
-Why he wants to be a market timer when he has a 6% rate, I have no idea.
-Here is my reply:
+Below is an email I sent a client who has a 6% rate currently.
+But he wants to wait to refinance because he is sure rates are going lower.
+Why he wants to be a market timer when he has a 6% rate I have no idea.

 There is no reaction time.
 A lot of people say, “If I see them moving up I’ll react”.
 But that never happens.
-When rates go from 3.50% to 3.75%, for example, people will speculate, “It’s just a blip and they’ll come back down, so I’ll wait”.
-Then they’ll hit 4%, and people will say, “Well I can’t move now, I want the bottom of the market at 3.50%, we were there just a few weeks ago, it will come back.
+Let’s say rates go from 3.50% to 3.75%, for example.
+People will speculate, “It’s just a blip and they’ll come back down, so I’ll wait”.
+Then they’ll hit 4% and people will say, “Well I can’t refi now.
+I want the bottom of the market at 3.50%, we were there just a few weeks ago.
+It will come back.
 I will wait.”
 Then they’ll keep climbing and it will be over.
-So in my opinion, gambling for a few more fractions, when we could lose the whole thing, is never a good plan.
+So in my opinion, gambling for a few more fractions when we could lose the whole thing is never a good plan.

 But we’ll wait and see.
-Just be mentally prepared for all outcomes.”
+Just be mentally prepared for all outcomes.